CamilaCamacho/hitter_analysis/README.md

 Pitch Types not present in this dataset: AB, AS, EP, FO, GY, IN, NP, PO, SC, UN

 ### Events: Result of Plate Appearance
+Baserunning event that occurs during the plate appearance.
 * catcher_interf
 * caught_stealing_2b
 * double